OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:1

-Now in those days a decree went out from Caesar Augustus, that a census be taken of all the inhabited earth.
+In those days, a decree went out from Caesar Augustus that a census should be conducted of the whole inhabited earth.

 ## Luke 2:2